mozilla/quality.mozilla.org/plugins/restrict-categories/readme.txt

 == Upgrade Notice ==

+= 2.3 =
+Bug fix for hidden custom taxonomies on the Add Post screen.
+Added support for WPML users.

 = 2.2.2 =
 Recommended upgrade for XML-RPC users!
 Fixes bug that accidentally broke restriction for XML-RPC.